Who is Seneca the Younger?

 The boy from Cordoba

-Seneca the Younger was born some time between 8 and 1 BC.
-Most teachings put it at 4 BC, in Cordoba, Spain.
 He was born to a family of great wealth and considerable talent in the field of rhetoric and literature.
 One of the factors that may well have upheld his influence through the ages is his family’s ties to Christianity.
-His brother ran into Paul the Apostle in Achaea in 52 AD and Seneca’s writings were favourably looked upon by the church since they kept something of a Christian undertone…or at least they never contradicted it.
-Seneca said of religion: “Religion is regarded by the common people as true, by the wise as false and by the rulers as useful.”
+His brother ran into Paul the Apostle in Achaea in 52 AD and Seneca’s writings were favorably looked upon by the church since they kept something of a Christian undertone — or at least they never contradicted it.

 Adviser to Nero

 Perhaps the most remarkable aspect of Seneca’s story is the fact that he became adviser to Nero, one of history’s greatest tyrants, after tutoring him as a young boy.
 Indeed, it’s these dealings with Nero and the wealth of intrigue that resulted from them, which made Seneca the focus of so much criticism over the centuries.
-That criticism began whilst he still held the advisory post and it’s what forced him to retire.
+That criticism began whilst he still held the advisory post, and ultimately, it’s what forced him to retire.
 His wealth, in the face of his Stoic teachings, was in fact a great source of scorn.
-However on wealth he said the following:

 For many men, the acquisition of wealth does not end their troubles, it only changes them.